 The Department of Psychology provides rigorous training in psychological science, and prepares students to respond to social problems and promote well-being through their careers and in their communities.

-The mission of the Department of Psychology is to foster critical and creative thinking grounded in the principles, methods and ethics of psychology as a scientific discipline and as a profession.
-The Department values both basic and applied research; we are especially committed to scholarship that is innovative, collaborative and/or interdisciplinary and that is relevant to diverse populations and to individual or community well-being.
-The faculty emphasizes high quality instruction, research and creative activity as well as service to the community through coursework, supervised research, and partnerships.
-We strive to enable students throughout the University to understand human behavior, contribute solutions to human problems and achieve the capacity to respond to a changing world.
-In this way the Department is actively committed to the University mission to promote sustained regional, social and economic development.
+The mission of the Department of Psychology is to foster critical and creative thinking grounded in the principles, methods, and ethics of psychology as a scientific discipline and as a profession.
+Our dedication to academic excellence is inseparable from our commitment to diversity, equity, and inclusion; as a department, we strive to ensure that each and every member of our community has the opportunity to thrive and to pursue their aspirations.
+The Department values both basic and applied research.
+We are especially committed to scholarship that is innovative, collaborative, and/or interdisciplinary, and that is relevant to diverse populations and to individual or community well-being.
+The faculty emphasize high quality instruction, research, and creative activity, as well as service to the community through coursework, supervised research, and partnerships.
+We strive to enable students to understand human behavior, contribute solutions to human problems, and achieve the capacity to respond to a changing world.
+In this way the Department is actively committed to the University mission to promote transformational education, global engagement and inclusive culture, and innovative research.